rayyan35p/tp/docs/DeveloperGuide.md

 1. Clear all stored data in TaskHub

     1. Test Case: `clear`<br>
-        Expected: All employees and projects are deleted, with its corresponding message.
+        Expected: All employees and projects are deleted, with its corresponding message shown to the user.

     2. Test Case: `clear extra keywords`<br>
        Expected: Same as previous